mariaasierra/Lichen_Microbiome/Core-microbiome/README.md

 # Core Microbiome

 Analysis for the bacteria prevalence in Lichen samples.
-Taxa that are prevalent in all lichen samples are defined as core
+Taxa that are prevalent in all Lichen samples are defined as core

 Files are available on the [Data](https://github.com/alehsierra/Lichen_Microbiome/tree/master/Data) folder.